Check out my other site, RPGreats, for honest RPG reviews!

 Oh, and most of the big "moral choices" have no far-reaching impact either, as we'll see momentarily.

 Then we meet the blue alien chick who is apparently one of Shepherd's romantic interests regardless of gender.
-Never mind that that when Star Control did this in 1990 it was done to spoof a long-standing and rather sexist cliché of old science fiction serials; we're just roaring ahead with it here without a hint of irony whatsoever.
+Never mind that that when Star Control did this exact same scenario in 1990 it was done to spoof a long-standing and rather sexist cliché of old science fiction serials; here we just roar right ahead with it without a hint of irony whatsoever.
 Not because there's any actual chemistry between Shep and the character in question, mind you, as their interactions are just as wooden as those of any other characters in this game.
-Nope, it's just cheap pandering to the pro-LBGTQRBRRBIRBEL crowd, as well as a convenient excuse to dismiss people who criticize the game as "homophobes" and the overwhelming negative reaction to its horribly rushed third chapter and copout ending as a "conspiracy" by ultra-conservative bigots to discredit poor innocent EA, champion of the oppressed.
+Nope, it's just cheap pandering to the pro-LBGTQRBRRBIRBEL crowd, as well as a convenient excuse to dismiss people who criticize the game as "homophobes" and the overwhelming negative reaction to its horribly rushed third chapter and copout ending as a "conspiracy" by ultra-conservative bigots to discredit poor innocent EA, champions of the oppressed.
 And yes, I know people who were actually dumb enough to eat that load of calculated corporate propaganda up and probably swear to this day that I'm a homophobic asshole because I saw it for the farce that it was and didn't hesitate to speak my mind on the subject.
-Just because you say you're pro-gay/trans/whatever doesn't mean you're some infallible force for good or that your critics are "bigots" for speaking out against you an yours for any reason, so kindly drop the narcissism already.
+Just because you say you're pro-gay/trans/whatever doesn't mean you're some infallible force for good or that your critics are "bigots" for speaking out against you and yours for any reason, so kindly drop the narcissism already.

 But I digress.